TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/TranslationServer/Crowdin/Faq.rst

 If you have :ref:`downloaded an XLIFF file <migrate-from-pootle>` from the deactivated Pootle language server or an old version of an extension, then it does not have the correct format.
 You need to remove some attributes.
-And you need to add the :xml:`resname` attribute.
-For this you can use a Linux tool or a sophisticated editor to copy the :xml:`id` attribute into the :xml:`resname` of the :ref:`XLIFF <xliff>` file based on regular expressions.

-In most editors you can use regular expressions, for example, in PhpStorm:

-#.
-Open the XLIFF file in the editor.
-#.
-Press :kbd:`Ctrl` + :kbd:`R` to open the search and replace pane
-#.
-Find: `id="(.+?)"` / Replace: `id="$1" resname="$1"`
-#.
-Click the regex icon (:guilabel:`.*`) to enable regular expressions.
-#.
-Click on button :guilabel:`Replace All`

 Questions about extension integration
 =====================================